Search for the end of a path in the d-dimensional grid and in other graphs: Abstract

 \section{Abstract}

+We consider the worst-case query complexity of some variants of certain \cl{PPAD}-complete search problems.
+Suppose we are given a graph $G$ and a vertex $s \in V(G)$.
+We denote the directed graph obtained from $G$ by directing all edges in both directions by $G'$. $D$ is a directed subgraph of $G'$ which is unknown to us, except that it consists of vertex-disjoint directed paths and cycles and one of the paths originates in $s$.
+Our goal is to find an endvertex of a path by using as few queries as possible.
+A query specifies a vertex $v\in V(G)$, and the answer is the set of the edges of $D$ incident to $v$, together with their directions.

-We consider the following search problem.
-Given a graph $G$ with a vertex $s$ there is an unknown path starting from $s$.
-In one query we ask a vertex $v$ and the answer is the set of edges of the path incident to $v$.
-We want to determine what is the minimal number of queries needed to find the other endvertex of the path.
-We consider different variants of this problem and examine their relations.
-We prove a strong connection between this problem and the theory of graph separators.
-Finally, we consider the case when the graph $G$ is a grid graph, in which case using the connection with separators, we give asymptotically tight bounds (as a function of the size of the grid $n$, in case the dimension of the grid $d$ is considered to be fixed) for variants of the above search problem.
-For this we prove a separator theorem about grid graphs.
-This search problem is a discrete variant of a problem of Hirsch, Papadimitriou and Vavasis about finding Brouwer fixed points, in particular in the discrete setting our results improve their results.
+We also show lower bounds for the special case when $D$ consists of a single path.
+Our proofs use the theory of graph separators.
+Finally, we consider the case when the graph $G$ is a grid graph.
+In this case, using the connection with separators, we give asymptotically tight bounds as a function of the size of the grid, if the dimension of the grid is considered as fixed.
+In order to do this, we prove a separator theorem about grid graphs, which is interesting on its own right.